Tree Valley Academy provides secular educational resources for homeschooling parents or teachers of elementary aged children.

 Social

-She’s a very social kid that makes friends very easily.
+When she was younger, she was the most social kid that made friends very easily.
 It’s this characteristic that helped her to learn to speak French.
-She would love it if I allowed her to have her own YouTube channel.
+She had asked me many times to let her to have her own YouTube channel.
+But as she’s growing into an almost teen, she is much more reserved with people she doesn’t know.

 Tactile Sensitivity

-One thing I have discovered in only the last few months is that she has tactile sensitivity.
+One thing I have discovered is that she has tactile sensitivity.

 She has never liked to touch paper when writing, and often pulls her sleeve over her hand so she doesn’t have to touch the paper too much.
 I always thought it was a phase and that she would grow out of it, so tried not to make a big deal out of it.
 But I recently learned it is actually a thing.
 Now that I’m aware of it, I will be doing more research to learn how to help her with this.